 - Items used purely for business entertainment (foosball tables, pinball machines, taking clients out etc)

-How do I claim Capital Allowance under the AIA scheme?
+How do I claim Capital Allowance under the Annual Investment Allowance scheme?

 You can make a claim so long as you are a company, an individual, or partnerships where all the members are individuals.
 A sole trader or a member of a partnership with more than one business can claim for the businesses individually- so long as none of the businesses share the same premises or are within similar industries.

 If you happen to be an individual that runs more than one business, you can make one capital allowance claim between the two- but how you divide the claim between them is up to you.